 The Volcano/Cone Method is practiced by emptying out the bin contents onto a stable surface (that you don’t mind getting dirty) and sorting the castings into loosely-packed, cone-shaped piles.
 The worms will continually burrow away from the edges to escape the light, allowing you to scrape the worm-free castings off of the tops and sides of the piles.
 Take a 15 minute break after each round of castings removal to allow worms time to move inward.
 Repeat this process several times until only small piles of worms and castings remain; these can be placed into a bin with fresh bedding and food scraps.

-The Burlap/Filter Method is practiced by first emptying out bin contents into a temporary holding area, and immediately replenishing the empty bin with fresh bedding and food.
-Place a piece of damp loosely-knit burlap (or any mesh cloth with openings large enough for worms) over the bin allowing it to hang over all edges.
-Spread a thin (approx 1 inch) layer of castings on the burlap.
+The Burlap/Filter Method is practiced by first emptying out bin contents into a temporary holding area, then immediately replenishing the empty bin with fresh bedding and food.
+Place a piece of damp loosely-knit burlap (or any mesh cloth with openings large enough for worms) over the bin, allowing it to hang over all edges.
+Spread a thin (approx. 1 inch) layer of castings on the burlap.
 Wait for at least 20 minutes for the worms to burrow away from the light source, directly into their new home.
 Worm-free castings can then be removed from the top of the burlap.
 Repeat this process until all bin contents have been separated.

 - PRO: Fairly organized and immediately gratifying processes that allow the harvester to multi-task.